 Silver Coins - What Is the Difference Between Silver Coins, Rounds, and Numismatic Pieces?

 While quite popular in the common market, owning coins and rounds is a costly way to invest in silver.
 Through VaultChain Silver and U.S. Silver, OneGold provides an alternative method of trading and owning silver through digital means via a simple and intuitive platform.

 Rounds vs. Coins and Numismatic Pieces

 At a glance, silver rounds resemble silver coins, but you need to consider several differences.
 Silver rounds are usually produced by private companies and some government mints.
 They are discs of silver bullion that have been pressed with a logo, often with their weight and fineness labeled for simple identification.
 They are not recognized as legal tender.
-Because of their availability and unofficial status, rounds often cost somewhat closer to wholesale price than do coins.
+Because of their availability and unofficial status, rounds often cost somewhat closer to wholesale prices than do coins.